sitepress/website/pages/prerelease.html.md

 sitepress server
 ```

-Now open [http://localhost:8080](http://localhost:8080) to see the Sitepress page.
+Now open [http://localhost:8080](http://localhost:8080) to see your new Sitepress site.

 If all goes well, the gem should install, a new site will be created, the gems from that site will be bundled, and the Sitepress development server will run.
 Feel free to explore.

-If that all works and you're ready to test a bit more, run:
+If that all works and you're ready to test a bit more, build a static version of your site.
+Run:

 ```
 sitepress compile